 In Congress, I will fight for universal pre-K, tuition-free public college and trade school, and eliminating student debt, so every South Texan has a fair shot at their own dreams.
 Our teachers are our heroes, but so often their salaries and their livelihoods are the first cuts that Washington makes when they look at a budget.
 Our classrooms are understocked, our educators are underpaid, and our students are undervalued.
 That must change.

 Caring for our planet and combating climate change

-I support a Green New Deal because I believe the way we address climate change needs to be as aggressive as the threat it poses.
+I support a Green New Deal because I believe the way we address climate change needs to be as aggressive as the threat it poses -- and I support a just transition that empowers and guarantees opportunities for workers in the renewable energy industry.
+With renewable energy set to surpass coal in the US by 2021, Texas is uniquely equipped with enough sunlight and wind to compliment each other and make a 100% renewable power grid cheaper and more reliable.
 Through a Green New Deal, we will be able to create countless new jobs in our community that we desperately need and we will protect our planet and the future of South Texas.

 Fighting for the safety of our communities

 The level of gun violence in our country is not normal.
 I will fight back against the normalization of tragic deaths caused by guns by changing laws and supporting all research related to this issue.
 Gun violence has touched our district, and polling shows that more and more Latinx Texans support strong gun safety legislation.
 Our community experienced heartbreak when we lost 26 of our own in the senseless Sutherland Spring tragedy.
 Although not in our district, the El Paso mass shooting that took the lives of 22 people shocked our community and all Latinx people living along the border.